AwesomeTornado/ResoniteMP3/README.md

 https://github.com/mpmxyz/ResoniteSampleMod

-This is a simple Resonite mod which auto converts MP3 files to WAV files on import.
+This is a simple Resonite mod which auto converts MP3 files to OGG files on import.